Spotlight on DraftKings: Analyzing the Surge in Options Activity

-Based on the trading activity, it appears that the significant investors are aiming for a price territory stretching from $35.0 to $55.0 for DraftKings over the recent three months.
+Taking into account the Volume and Open Interest on these contracts, it appears that whales have been targeting a price range from $37.0 to $44.0 for DraftKings over the last 3 months.

 |Symbol